Racroxx/CoDWaWZMAutotimer/README.md

 add auto splitting functionalities (automatically split on when round changes to what round you have in your own split file)

-<s> find round memory addresses for nacht and verruckt and add auto timing functionality to them </s> ( used snapshot entities to start timer (inaccurate on nacht but works fine on verruckt) )
+<s> find round memory addresses for nacht and verruckt and add auto timing functionality to them </s>

 <s> add automatic pausing </s>